Enhancing Critical Thinking in our Junior STEM Program

 - Apr 11

 In today's rapidly evolving world, the ability to think critically is more important than ever, especially in the fields of Science, Technology, Engineering, and Mathematics (STEM).
-As educators, we have a unique opportunity to foster these skills in our junior programs.
-This blog post will explore effective strategies for enhancing critical thinking among young learners in STEM, providing practical examples and insights that can be implemented in various educational settings.
+We have a unique opportunity to foster these skills in our Junior Hybrid program.
+Read on to explore effective strategies for enhancing critical thinking among young learners in STEM in our educational setting.

 Understanding Critical Thinking